naggie/dstask/README.md

 run "task help <cmd>" for command specific help.

-Add -- to ignore the current context.
+Add -- to ignore the current context. / can be used when adding tasks to note any words after.

 Available commands: